JetBrains/kotlin-mobile-docs/topics/create-first-app.md

     ![Mobile Multiplatform project - general settings](kmm-project-wizard-2.png)

+5. In the window that opens, do the following:
-5. Keep the default names for the application and shared folders.
-Select the checkbox to generate sample tests for your project.
-Select **Xcode build phases (packForXcode task)** in the list of iOS framework distribution variants, and click **Finish**.
+   * Keep the default names for the application and shared folders.
+   * Select the checkbox to generate sample tests for your project.
+   * Select **Xcode build phases (packForXcode task)** in the list of iOS framework distribution options.

+   Click **Finish** to create a new project.

     ![Mobile Multiplatform project - additional settings](kmm-project-wizard-3.png)